Saluki: Name

-The name used for the modern breed could be derived from Saluqiyyah (Arabic for "Seleucia", a city now in Iraq), appearing in pre-Islamic Arabic poetry.
+The name used for the modern breed could be derived from Saluqiyyah (Arabic for "Seleucia", a city of Mesopotamia now in Iraq), appearing in pre-Islamic Arabic poetry.
 However, this is disputed.
 British diplomat Terence Clark wrote that the Arabic word saluqi indicates 'person or thing from a place named Saluq'.
 Arab tradition states that Saluq was an ancient town in Yemen not far from modern Ta'izz, and the Arabs associate this town with the origin of the breed.
 However, the word saluqi might have been derived from reference to several other places: Saluq in Armenia, and three towns called Saluqiyah.
 One has become modern Silifke, Turkey; another is near Antioch (modern Antakya), Turkey; and third is located near Baghdad, Iraq.
 Baghdad eclipsed Ctesiphon, the capital of the Persian Empire, which was located some 30 km to the southeast.
 Ctesiphon itself had replaced and absorbed Seleucia, the first capital of the Seleucid Empire (312 BC – 65 AD).

-Regardless, the adjective saluqi may have been derived by the Arabs of the Arabian Peninsula from the similar-sounding word for Seleucid used in the Aramaic and Syriac languages spoken there by the various peoples of that part of Mesopotamia, but there is no irrefutable evidence.
+Regardless, the adjective saluqi may have been derived by the Arabs of the Arabian Peninsula from the similar-sounding word for Seleucid used in the Aramaic and Syriac languages spoken there by the Assyrians of that part of Mesopotamia, but there is no irrefutable evidence.